thedersen/backbone.validation/README.md

 ## Getting started

 It's easy to get up and running.
 You only need to have Backbone (including underscore.js) in your page before including the Backbone.Validation plugin.
+If you are using the default implementation of the callbacks, you also need to include jQuery.

 ### Configure validation rules on the Model